Compare the UK’s most reputable policies and prices to find the right caravan insurance plan for you.

 Should you need to make a claim, most insurance providers will have a helpline and a specific procedure in place - contact information will be available on the insurer’s website, and your policy documents.
 Typically, they require the following information:

-By comparing different policies and insurance companies, Quidco can provide cheap caravan insurance quotes with up to £20 in cashback.
+By comparing different policies and insurance companies, Quidco can provide cheap caravan insurance quotes with cashback on top*.
 Simply work out the type of cover you need for your caravan, then use the comparison tool to get instant quotes and find the ideal static caravan insurance.

 If you plan to travel abroad with your touring caravan, you can add European towing cover.
 Insurers will provide policies for touring caravans in most popular European countries, including France, Spain, Portugal and Italy.